vegaprotocol/Public_Test_Bridge_Tools/README.md

 # How to get them
 To get these tokens in testnet, you have two choices:
 - Faucets for all of the tokens above are available from within Vega Console.
-After logging in to your [Vega Wallet](https://github.com/vegaprotocol/go-wallet), open up the Account drawer, go to 'Manage' under the appropriate asset, and follow the instructions there.
+After connecting to your Vega wallet, while in the same menu, go to 'Manage' under the appropriate asset, and follow the instructions there.
 - [Do-It-Yourself with MyEtherWallet](./docs/mew.md).

+You'll need to set up your [Vega Wallet](https://github.com/vegaprotocol/go-wallet) before you can sign any transactions, and get testnet assets.